mclainwilkinson/Founding-Farmers-Reviews/README.md

 ### Code
 * ffreviews.py - script used to scrape review content using BeautifulSoup, mpi4py
 * ffreviews.csv - csv file containing rating, review text, and date for each review
-* FFreviews.ipynb - cleaning and analyzing review content
+* FFreviews.ipynb - analyzing reviews